GrantBirki/blog/README.md

 This project uses [Cloudflare Pages](https://pages.cloudflare.com/) for static site hosting.
 A few things to note:

 - This blog is a 100% static site.
 Due to this, I safely enabled `.html` file caching on cloudflare's edge network
-- The browser cache TTL is set to 8 hours.
+- The **browser cache TTL** is set to 2 hours.
 This does **not** include the `.html` files (blog pages and their text).
 This does include images, css, and js files
-- The edge cache TTL is set to 2 hours currently.
+- The **edge cache TTL** is set to 2 hours.
 This cached content includes images, css, and js files.
-New content will always be pulled down without issues (think "new blog posts") but modified content (think "updated blog posts") may take up to 2 hours to be updated in cloudflare's edge cache. `.html` files will be picked up by users once they are updated in the edge cache (as they are not cached by browsers) but other assets could need another 8 hours to be updated in the browser cache
+New content will always be pulled down without issues (think "new blog posts") but modified content (think "updated blog posts") may take up to 2 hours to be updated in cloudflare's edge cache. `.html` files will be picked up by users once they are updated in the edge cache (as they are not cached by browsers) but other assets could need another (extra) 2 hours (or less) to be updated in the browser cache